ronjonsarker111/LSTM_AutoEncoder_/README.md

-README: LSTM Autoencoder for Anomaly Detection in Water Quality Data Project Overview
+LSTM Autoencoder for Anomaly Detection in Water Quality Data Project Overview
 This project focuses on anomaly detection in water quality data using Long Short-Term Memory (LSTM) autoencoders.
 LSTM networks, a type of Recurrent Neural Network (RNN), are utilized to handle sequential time-series data, capturing long-term dependencies.
 By integrating autoencoders, the system employs unsupervised learning, compressing input data into a lower-dimensional latent representation before reconstructing it to detect anomalies.